Short Term Disability

 Benefits continue until the earliest of:

-• The date you reach the maximum benefit period of ten weeks.
+- The date you reach the maximum benefit period for short term disability claims, which is twelve weeks.

 Waiting Period